jsa4000/Getting-Started-GitHub/02_BASIC_WORKFLOW.md

 >	git remote add upstream https://github.com/octocat/Spoon-Knife

-Push changes from your commit into your branch.
+Push your changes from your commit into your branch.
 The new remote will be the new **upstream** you added in previuos step:

+	git add .
-	git push [name_of_your_new_remote] [name_of_your_branch]
+	git commit -m "Some message to this commit" git push [name_of_your_new_remote] [name_of_your_branch]

 Update your branch when the original branch from official repository has been updated :